jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 #### **Supervised Learning: New** :exclamation::exclamation:

 Simply fitting naive bayes with all the features with no feature selection results can be seen in the table below.
 The training set was 90% of the data and the test set was 10%.
+Logistic Regression with an L2 regularizer was also ran on the training and test data for comparison.

 Type | Accuracy | Precision | Recall
 --- | --- | --- | ---